neethujohny/avsddac_3v3/README.md

   - Build a more compact layout to meet the area specifications.
   - Improve the DNL and INL by increasing the resolution of different stages.
-  - Build a capacitor layout to filter out the spikes.
-As the capacitors are manually added in this PDAC extracted netlist.
+  - Build a capacitor in the layout to filter out the spikes.
+Here the capacitors are manually added in the extracted netlist.
   - Design the PDAC with VDD=1.8V.

 ## Author